CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/prosperity-racial-equity-diversity-economic-mobility.md

 - text_block:
   - title: Ensuring every Bostonian is Counted
     body: >
-      <p>FY19 marks the beginning of planning for the 2020 U.S. Census and Boston is dedicated to ensuring every person who lives in Boston is counted.</p>
-      <p>New outreach staff will work to identify opportunities to raise awareness about the Census, with a particular focus on harder to reach populations: students, children, recent immigrants, households with poor internet access, and non-English speakers.</p>
+      <p>FY19 marks the beginning of planning for the 2020 U.S. Census and Boston is dedicated to ensuring every person who lives in Boston is counted.
+New outreach staff will work to identify opportunities to raise awareness about the Census, with a particular focus on harder to reach populations: students, children, recent immigrants, households with poor internet access, and non-English speakers.</p>
 - text_block:
   - title: Recruiting a Diverse Police Force
     body: >
-      <p>In November 2016, Mayor Walsh and Police Commissioner Evans swore in the first class of police cadets since 2009, a training program for Boston's youth seeking a career in law enforcement.</p>
-      <p>Building on the success of recruiting a diverse class of 42, which included 74% cadets of color and 36% female cadets, the City will add another class of 31 in the Spring of 2018.
+      <p>In November 2016, Mayor Walsh and Police Commissioner Evans swore in the first class of police cadets since 2009, a training program for Boston's youth seeking a career in law enforcement.
+Building on the success of recruiting a diverse class of 42, which included 74% cadets of color and 36% female cadets, the City will add another class of 31 in the Spring of 2018.
 The FY19 budget funds an additional class of 20 cadets in the Spring of 2019.</p>
 - grid:
   - grid_title: More budget analysis
   - card: /featured-analysis/prosperity-recruiting-diverse-police-force/